ashukanderi/Face-Recognition-using-Facenet/README.md

 * __Training on other faces:__ <br>
 To train model on different faces, follow the given steps:<br>
-  1. Put the images containing clear frontal face in [`/data/images/`] directory.
+  1. Put the images containing clear frontal face.
   1. Open the repository directory in terminal and run following commands in given order:
      1. `cd script`
      1. `python generate_data.py`